How to Install Thunderbird as DEB (Not Snap) in Ubuntu 24.04

 Pin-Priority: -1

-It sets the priority of thunderbird packages in system repository to -1, which will prevent from it being installed.
+It sets the priority of thunderbird packages in system repository to -1, which will prevent it from being installed.

 3. Install Thunderbird Deb package